alexfedosov/i-was-bored/README.md

 "I was bored" is a toy programming language which looks like Swift and written in Swift.
 I started it because I was bored, but also to learn more about lexers, parsers, ASTs and all the stuff needed to write an interpreter.

-Currently, it has a simple lexer and RELP to try it out:
+Currently, it has a simple lexer and REPL to try it out:

 ```
 > swift run iwasbored